Special Notice for Certified Professionals Expiring March 1, 2021:

-All certified professionals expiring September 1st 2020 must complete all 2.0 CEU's required for renewal by end of day 9/1/2020.
-CEUs earned after 9/1/2020 will not be accepted for this renewal cycle.
-Renewal Applications, CEU Petition Forms, PSE Forms and associated documents and fees will be accepted until 11/30/2020.
+All certified professionals expiring March 1, 2021 must complete all 2.0 Continuing Education Units (CEUs) required for renewal by the end of the day, March 1, 2021.
+CEUs earned after this date will not be accepted for this renewal cycle.
+Renewal applications, CEU petition forms, Professional Service Experience forms and associated documents and fees will be accepted until May 31, 2021.

 CPRP is more than just letters after your name — it is an investment in your career that demonstrates your practical knowledge and the current real-world skills necessary in today’s changing park and recreation environment.
 Maintaining up-to-date certification demonstrates your dedication to professional development to employers, fellow professionals and the community.
 CPRP certification is valid for two years.